 Candidates familiar with faculty recruitment processes in North American universities should note that the process that the Department of Social Policy is using for these posts differs.
-The Department is placing greater reliance on the application materials submitted as part of the application, partly for Equity, Diversity and Inclusion reasons.
-We shall not use interviews at conferences to screen applicants and we will not be using a series of one- to two-day visits to the Department ('fly outs').
-We intend to hold presentations and informal meetings on the day before or on the day of the formal interviews by the Selection Committee.
+The Department places greater reliance on the application materials submitted as part of the application, partly for Equity, Diversity and Inclusion reasons, and we cannot short-list candidates unless they have been able to demonstrate that they meet the criteria.
+We do not use interviews at conferences to screen applicants and, even without the constraints of COVID-19, we do not use a series of one- to two-day visits to the Department ('fly outs').
+We intend to hold presentations shortly before the formal interviews by the Selection Committee.